sadab-halim/Interview-Questions/CN/README.md

 ### Star Topology
 - Star Topology is an arrangement of the network in which every node is connected to the central hub, switch or a central computer.
-- The central computer is known as a server, and the peripherical devices attached to the server are known as clients.
+- The central computer is known as a server, and the peripherial devices attached to the server are known as clients.
 - Coaxial cable or RJ-45 cables are used to connect the computers.
 - Hub or Switches are mainly used as connection devices in a physical star topology.